percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.2.0.md

     [Installing Percona Operator for MySQL](https://www.percona.com/doc/kubernetes-operator-for-mysql/ps/index.html#advanced-installation-guides)

+!!! note

-**NOTE**: Version 0.2.0 of the Percona Operator for MySQL is **a tech preview release** and it is **not recommended for production environments**. **As of today, we recommend using** [Percona Operator for MySQL based on Percona XtraDB Cluster](https://www.percona.com/doc/kubernetes-operator-for-pxc/index.html), which is production-ready and contains everything you need to quickly and consistently deploy and scale MySQL clusters in a Kubernetes-based environment, on-premises or in the cloud.
+    Version 0.2.0 of the Percona Operator for MySQL is **a tech preview release** and it is **not recommended for production environments**. **As of today, we recommend using** [Percona Operator for MySQL based on Percona XtraDB Cluster](https://www.percona.com/doc/kubernetes-operator-for-pxc/index.html), which is production-ready and contains everything you need to quickly and consistently deploy and scale MySQL clusters in a Kubernetes-based environment, on-premises or in the cloud.

 ## Release Highlights